Excerpt from Finding Center Stage

 “Seriously,” said Richard, “I have the afternoon off.
 I’m just kicking around and the sun is so hot.”

 The guy wiped the sweat off his forehead and he pulled out an inhaler.
-After sucking down a puff of albuterol he said, “It’s a frigging insurance thing.
+After taking a hit of albuterol, he said, “It’s a frigging insurance thing.
 Whatever,” and threw his hands up in the air as if legalities were beyond anyone’s ability to comprehend.
 “And I don’t know who you are.”